Mission & Objectives

 - Seminars: GRA organizes educational seminars throughout the year covering technological advances, new strategies and recent policy developments in groundwater.

 - Publications: GRA publishes HydroVisions.
 This newsletter brings together technical papers, legislative developments, coming events and job announcements of interest to the groundwater professional.
-Additionally the GRA publishes GRA Membership Directory.
-This publication lists all members, company affiliations, and specialty areas.

 - Annual Meeting: Once a year GRA meets and stages two full days of seminars, classes and presentations on the latest developments in groundwater assessment, remediation, and management.
 Suppliers present the latest in test and other equipment, and technical papers are posted for members to peruse.